Your marketing funnel isn't broken. Your brand is sick.

 Go to your website.
 Cover the logo.
 Could your headline apply to any of your top five competitors?

-If the answer is yes, you are flashing brand dilution warning signs.
-You might have "awareness" (people know you exist), but you lack brand salience vs brand awareness.
-Salience means you are the first name that pops into their head when they have a problem.
+If yes, you're flashing brand dilution warning signs.
+You might have awareness (people know you exist), but you lack brand salience.
+Salience means you're the first name that pops into their head when they have a problem.

-If you are stuck in a sea of sameness, these are clear signs of brand stagnation.
-You need a Platform Word—a single hook that cuts the noise.
+Stuck in a sea of sameness?
+Those are signs of stagnation.
+You need a Platform Word.
+A single hook that cuts the noise.

 Flag 3: The "Franken-Brand" Effect (Inconsistency)